Solor-pikachu/ROGER/README.md

-# Robust Simultaneous Multislice MRI Reconstruction Using Deep Generative Priors
+# Robust Simultaneous Multislice MRI Reconstruction Using Slice-Wise Learned Generative Diffusion Priors
 This is the codebase for [Robust Simultaneous Multislice MRI Reconstruction Using Slice-Wise Learned Generative Diffusion Priors](https://www.sciencedirect.com/science/article/abs/pii/S1361841525003974) (ROGER), which is built upon [openai/guided-diffusion](https://github.com/openai/guided-diffusion/tree/main) with modifications for the training and sampling of image diffusion models and its application to MRI simultaneous multislice reconstruction.

 ## Simultaneous Multislice Reconstruction